dogweather/forkful/content/en/c-sharp/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?
-We send an HTTP request with basic authentication to access protected resources by including user credentials in the request header.
-Programmers use it for simple auth systems, mainly where a quick and straightforward solution is suitable.

 ## How to:
 Let's jump straight in with some code.
 Below is a minimal example using C# to send an HTTP request with basic authentication: